-3.1.2.8 Whatever a fixed fire extinguishing system is specified in Table 3.1.2.1 for boiler spaces of oil tankers in which crude oil or clops are used for boilers, provision shall be made for 135 I capacity foam extinguisher in compliance with 5.1.10 or an equivalent foam unit both equipped with fixed foam generators capable of delivering foam to the boiler fronts and to trap under burners, valves and connections.
-This fire extinguisher (unit) shall be remote operated from outside the boiler room.
+3.1.2.8 Whatever a fixed fire extinguishing system is specified in Table 3.1.2.1 for boiler spaces of oil tankers in which crude oil or clops are used for boilers, provision shall be made for 135 I capacity foam extinguisher in compliance with 5.1.10 or an equivalent foam unit equipped with fixed foam generators capable of delivering foam to the boiler fronts and to trap under burners, valves and connections.
+This fire unit shall be remotely operated from outside the boiler room.